apiheat/harvestgraph/README.md

 # ![harvestGraph](images/harvestgraph_logo.png "harvestGraph")

-CLI tools which used to visualize Akamai Network list usage.
+CLI tools which is used to visualize Akamai Network list usage.

 __Under heavy development__
 Please forgive us for some error or issue.